 These homemade scrumptious Pumpkin Muffins are sure to be a new favorite.
-Pumpkin puree is combined with the right amount of spices (cinnamon, ginger, nutmeg, and cloves) to create a soft and tender muffin that will have you, your family, and friends coming back for more.
+Libby's Pure Pumpkin is combined with brown sugar, cinnamon, ginger, nutmeg, and cloves using the muffin method and baked at 425 degrees F to create a soft and tender muffin that will have you, your family, and friends coming back for more.

 Why This Recipe Tastes So Good